-Kitchen devices have been provided to all Primary and Upper Primary school units (6568 nos.) as per guidelines of MHRD, Gol.
+Kitchen devices have been provided to all Primary and Upper Primary school units (6529 nos.) as per guidelines of MHRD, Gol.

-These are procured from registered Co-operative Societies / Local Market in every Sub-Division from the fund provided by GoI i.e @ Rs.5000/- per school.
+These are procured from registered Co-operative Societies / Local Market in every Sub-Division from the fund provided by Gol i.e @ Rs.5000/- per school.
+During the year 2018-19, an amount of Rs.
+99.95 lakhs have been approved against replacement of five years old Kitchen Device by the MHRD, but fund yet not released by Gol.